View on GitHub

 $ docker logs dataasee-backend-1

-with a message akin to: Finished ingest of 21424 records from https://doaj.org/oai after 0.1h..
+with a message akin to: Ingest completed from https://doaj.org/oai of 22133 records (of which 0 failed) after 0.1h..

 7. DatAasee starts interconnecting the ingested metadata records: